dhall-lang/dhall-lang/docs/discussions/Design-choices.md

 ## Arithmetic

-You cannot perform arithmetic on `Integer`s or `Double`s.
-Only `Natural` numbers support arithmetic and even they only support addition and multiplication, because those operations are associative and well-defined for all possible inputs.
+You cannot perform arithmetic on `Double`s.
+Only `Natural` numbers and `Integer`s support arithmetic and even they only support addition, subtraction, and multiplication, because those operations are associative and well-defined for all possible inputs.

-`Natural`s hold a privileged status within the language because functions based on `Natural`s tend be "corner-case-free", meaning that they gracefully handle all possible inputs.
+`Natural`s and `Integer`s hold a privileged status within the language because functions based on them tend be "corner-case-free", meaning that they gracefully handle all possible inputs.

-`Integer` and `Double`s are opaque values as far as the language is concerned, meaning that a Dhall configuration file can hold them and shuffle them around, but cannot do anything interesting with them.
+`Double`s are opaque values as far as the language is concerned, meaning that a Dhall configuration file can hold them and shuffle them around but cannot do anything interesting with them.

 ## No dictionaries/maps/hashes